 Within our Legacy Weeks one area of the curriculum will usually take the lead.
 In our June 2017 week we used the heritage text 'Treasure Island' by Robert Louis Stevenson as our lead.
 This enabled us to open up a different world for our learners of all ages and provided a range of English activities.
 Design Technology also featured with the construction of model rafts and some very 'wormy' ship's biscuits.

 Autumn 2017 saw us adopt a title for the first time, 'What a Load of Old Rubbish'.
 This week had a focus on reducing , reusing and recycling.
 We worked extensively with Test Valley Borough Council to explore this theme, one legacy was that we became a certified Recycling Star.

 Our planned programme for 2018 is very exciting.
-Our Spring term legacy week will have an 'Eco' theme, if all goes to plan we hope to achieve an award as our legacy.
-Summer term coincides with the festival season, our planned legacy is to hold our own arts festival.
+Our Spring term Legacy Week had an 'Eco' theme and was known as, " What a Wonderful World."
+Our Junior Governors successfully planned the week well enough for the legacy to be the awarding of the Bronze Eco-Schools award.
+Summer term coincided with the festival season, our legacy was to hold our own arts festival in which we could celebrate diversity as well as including our CIRCUS skills of creativity and spirituality.
 Our Autumn term week is simply titled '1918'.
 Within this we plan to explore two aspects as we learn about the legacy of the centenary of the end of World War 1 as well as the 100th birthday of suffrage.
 Our plan is to challenge some stereotypes.

 One feature we always seek to include is cross age range working.
 This may take the form of our houses, (oak, beech, sycamore and lime) working collaboratively, this is an integral part of our CIRCUS skills.